Germantown Chorus

 Director, 1998-2002

-Mona is an adjunct faculty member at Rhodes College where she teaches voice and directs the Women's Chorus.
+Mona was an adjunct faculty member at Rhodes College where she taught voice and directs the Women's Chorus.
 She holds a BM in Music Therapy from Mansfield University, an MM in Vocal Performance and Literature plus a Performer's Certificate in Voice from the Eastman School of Music, and a PhD (ABD) in Historical Musicology from the University of Memphis.
 As a soprano, Mona has appeared in solo recitals and chamber music concerts at Rhodes College, the University of Memphis, Christian Brothers University, and Lyon College in Arkansas.
 In addition to her time at Rhodes, she teaches music history and co-directs the Collegium Musicum at the University of Memphis.
 She has also served on the music faculties of Northwest Mississippi Community College and Lausanne Collegiate School.

 Anthony Williams